Posted on behalf of Stephens, Anderson & Cummings on Oct 18, 2016 in Auto Accidents

 The pickup truck was a contractor’s vehicle that was left overnight at a property near the accident scene.
 The contractor planned on working on the property owner’s garage and carport the next morning.

 If your loved one was killed in a car accident caused by speeding or another form of reckless driving, contact the auto accident lawyers at Stephens, Anderson & Cummings today to receive free legal advice on how you can obtain justice and maximum compensation.
+A Fort Worth injury attorney from our firm can help to review the details of your incident free of charge.

 Contact us today by calling (877) 920-9009 or chat live with a legal representative.